Kendall Square Redevelopment Overview

-Boston Properties will complete Ames Street Redevelopments in fall of 2018, which will provide housing and an improved streetscape on Ames Street, connecting to the 6th Street Walkway.
-The 6th Street Walkway is under construction from June to October of 2018, and will include a separated bicycle path, a new concrete walkway, and new amenities.
+Boston Properties will complete Ames Street Redevelopments in December 2018, which will provide housing and an improved streetscape on Ames Street, connecting to the 6th Street Walkway.
+The 6th Street Walkway improvements were completed in October 2018, and include a separated bicycle path, a new concrete walkway, new seating and new lighting.

 In 2017, Boston Properties began demolition and the construction of 145 Broadway, formerly Eleven Cambridge Center.
 A building which will be home to Akamai's global headquarters.